junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How's that even possible?
 Get the whole complete set, inside out?"

 "Sorta make sense, I guess?
 His soul must be corrupted in the Hell and became a demon.
 Then when Crowley invited him back into his old body, he must be happy to do so.
-And now here we are."
+So now here we are."

 "We gotta have some better definition of what's 'sense'."
-Dean sighs, turning back to the Lucifer-light.
+Dean yells, turning back to the Lucifer-light.
 So does Sam and Nick.

-Lucifer-light coils in the air.
+Lucifer-light coils and recoils in the air like a circling vulture.
 Nick rises his arms, opening toward the light.
 "Yes," he says with an awed voice.
 "Yes, Lucifer.
 Come in me.
 Fill me up.
 Make me complete again."

 "That's just sick," Dean can't help commenting.